Last Updated on November 3, 2020 by worldoftravelswithkids

 Village Hotel Bugis Review – Singapore

 Location – Village Hotel Bugis

 We love hotels that are amongst the action and the Bugis Village Hotel Singapore most definitely is.
 With views of the Sultan Mosque Masjid Sultan from the hotel and swimming pool, and Arab street just 1 minute away there is a lot to do in the immediate area.
-Also right outside your door are the popular Haji Lane and many Singapore mural and artworks for wandering.
-We spent a lot of time exploring the Kampong Glam neighborhood.
-Our hotel was truly in the heart of the action!
+Also right outside your door are the popular Haji Lane and many Singapore mural and artworks for wandering around and enjoying.
+Along Haji Lane and the adjacent streets there are lots of cute cafes with tables on the street and this is a wonderful place to soak in the Singapore vibe We spent a lot of time exploring the Kampong Glam neighborhood and we felt our hotel was truly in the heart of the action!